-During May 1916, Kenneth was in the trenches at Serapeum, Egypt and the weather was very hot.
+In May 1916, Kenneth was in the trenches at Serapeum, Egypt and the weather was hot.
 On the evening of 13 May, Kenneth sat on the top of a trench in the cool air after an exceptionally hot day and wrote to Sarah.
-He told her they were paid that day and were able to buy items from the stores such as tinned fruit, jam, and pickles.
+He told her he received his pay that day and could buy items from the stores such as tinned fruit, jam, and pickles.
 In shorter supply was tobacco.
 They were normally paid as close as possible to the 15th and 30th of each month.
 Kenneth enclosed a Christmas Card from General Birdwood to the troops.

 Kenneth arrived in France on 8 June 1916 and within three weeks was granted leave to England for eight days.
-He took the opportunity to meet with Reg Briant’s sister Dorothy.
-He also accepted the invitation of Reg’s schoolmaster and paid a visit to the school at Lymington, Hampshire.
+He took the chance to meet with Stuart Briant’s sister, Dorothy.
+He also accepted the invitation of Stuart’s schoolmaster and paid a visit to the school at Lymington, Hampshire.
 He was taken on a tour and was the first Australian soldier the children had seen.
-He was given three cheers in all the classrooms.
+He received three cheers in all the classrooms.
 When he next wrote home to Sarah, he described it as a holiday he would never forget.
 At home, Sarah was reassured by a letter from Dorothy Briant who said Kenneth was “well and strong”.

-On 2 July, the 46th Battalion marched into Sailly in northern France then moved into trenches under two kilometres from Fleurbaix on 5 July.
+On 2 July, the 46th Battalion marched into Sailly in northern France and then moved into trenches under two kilometres from Fleurbaix on 5 July.
 The following day was quiet, but out of the heavy mist on the morning of 7 July, came the sound of machine-gun fire growing in intensity.
-Soon two men were wounded.
-Kenneth and Sergeant Norman Max Pontin of Richmond carried one of the men from No Man’s Land around seventy metres through heavy machine-gun fire before safely reaching the parapet of their trench.
-Their gallant actions were mentioned in divisional orders and they received the congratulations of division General Officer Commanding.
+Soon, two men were wounded.
+Kenneth and Sergeant Norman Max Pontin of Richmond carried one man seventy metres out of No Man’s Land through heavy machine-gun fire before safely reaching the parapet of their trench.
+Their gallant actions were mentioned in divisional orders and they received the congratulations of the division General Officer Commanding.
 As a result, Kenneth was promoted to 2nd Lieutenant on 2 August 1916.

-The battalion continued on to Pozieres and at times Kenneth acted as temporary Captain.
-Thanks to the photos found in the personal effects of Sergeant Norman Pontin, there is a record of some of the scenes the men of the 46th Battalion saw there.
+The battalion continued on to Pozieres and at times Kenneth acted as temporary captain.
+Thanks to the photos found in the personal effects of Sergeant Norman Pontin, there is a record of some scenes the men of the 46th Battalion saw there.

-On 1 October 1916, the battalion was at La Clytte, Belgium and moved into the frontline the following day to relieve the 48th Battalion.
-Ten days later they were still on the frontline.
+On 1 October 1916, the battalion was at La Clytte, Belgium, and moved into the frontline the following day to relieve the 48th Battalion.
+Ten days later, they were still on the frontline.
 On 12 October 1916, Kenneth received a wound to his abdomen and died soon after at the 10th Casualty Clearing Station.
-There was sadness among the men of the 46th Battalion as Kenneth was considered the most popular officer in the battalion.
+There was sadness among the men of the 46th Battalion, as they considered Kenneth the most popular officer in the battalion.

 On 25 October 1916, news Kenneth was dangerously ill from his wounds of 12 October reached Mortlake via the Mortlake Dispatch.
-The following day the news had reached Hamilton.
-Three days later, the Dispatch reported on Kenneth’s death stating no sooner had the ink dried on the last edition, the sad news came through.
-At the time, the past three Mortlake men killed were fire brigade members and the past three wounded also members.
+The following day, the news reached Hamilton.
+Three days later, the Dispatch reported on Kenneth’s death, stating no sooner had the ink dried on the last edition than the sad news came through.
+The past three Mortlake men killed were fire brigade members, and the past three wounded were also members.
 On Sunday 29 October 1916, a memorial service was held at the Mortlake Methodist Church for Kenneth.

 Two years after Kenneth’s death, Sarah Toleman placed a notice in the Mortlake Dispatch for the grandson she raised as her own son.

-Kenneth Toleman is remembered on the Hamilton War Memorial and the Mortlake War Memorial
+Kenneth Toleman is remembered on the Hamilton War Memorial, the Hamilton YMCA Honour Roll, and the Mortlake War Memorial.